-She brings a wide range of influences to her music, from ars antiqua and ars nova polyphony to Balkan and Scandinavian folk traditions and many other sources, and her work often explores issues such as communication, belonging, and conflict through use of contemporary themes and musical layering and contradiction.
-Her music has been described as “challenging yet attractive,” “always powerful and well-judged,” and “ranging from uncluttered lyrical poignancy to denser textures that suggest a holy clamor.”
+She brings a wide range of influences to her music, from ars antiqua and ars nova polyphony to Balkan and Scandinavian folk traditions and many other sources.
+Her work often explores issues such as communication, belonging, and relationship to the environment through use musical layering and contradiction.
+Her music has been described as “challenging yet attractive” and “always powerful and well-judged,” with a language that “ranges from uncluttered lyrical poignancy to denser textures that suggest a holy clamor.”

 Her choral and vocal works have been commissioned and performed extensively across the United States, the United Kingdom and elsewhere by ensembles including The Esoterics, C4: The Choral Composer/Conductor Collective, Harmonium Choral Society, and the Gesualdo Six.
 Her works have been professionally recorded by ensembles on both sides of the Atlantic, featured on BBC Radio 3 and Classic FM, and published by GIA Publications, Walton Music, and See-a-dot Publications.
 Much of her inspiration in her choral works come from her inventive text choices, from scientific writing to multi-lingual translations of sacred texts and many other sources.
 Upcoming projects include a new work inspired by naturalist Maria Sybilla Merian for the Glasgow School of Art Choir, as part of the Composeher project, in partnership with the Glasgow Women’s Library and Creative Scotland.
 She has also written instrumental works for performers and organizations including The Ligeti Quartet, Cheltenham Music Festival, Red Note Ensemble, and organist Roger Williams MBE.
 Her works received approximately one hundred performances worldwide in 2019, and she has been internationally recognized through awards such as the ASCAP Morton Gould Award, the ASCAP Foundation Leonard Bernstein award, and a number of others.